 Academic Year Students

-For students on Academic Year Programmes of 25/35 weeks, you must adhere to published calendars of holidays.
-In exception circumstances such as serious illness or the bereavement of a close family member, you may be permitted to leave your programme.
+For students on Academic Year Programmes of 25/33 weeks, you must adhere to published calendars of holidays.
+In exceptional circumstances such as serious illness or the bereavement of a close family member, you may be permitted to leave your programme.
 Applications for Emergency Leave should be made to firstname.lastname@example.org.
-A decision will be made as soon as possible
+A decision will be made as soon as possible.

 To guarantee the achievement of the learning outcomes Chapterhouse requires 100% attendance on all programmes.
-Attendance is recorded daily by the teachers and monitored by the Director.
+Attendance is recorded daily by the teachers and monitored by the Centre Manager.
 Attendance is particularly important on the Academic Year programme.
-Visa requiring students are required to demonstrate a minimum of 85% attendance.
+Students attending courses on the ILEP are required to demonstrate a minimum of 85% attendance.